jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 ---

 ## 📃 Workflow
+1️⃣ **SQL — Data creation**
-Firstly, SQL code was used directly at the data source - MS SQL Server - to generate the 20M records clinical dataset  - find the SQL code [here](./SQL/SQL_Code_For_SyntheticData.sql).
+Simulated 20M rows of hospital data using loops in MS SQL Server  - find the SQL code [here](./SQL/SQL_Code_For_SyntheticData.sql).

+2️⃣ **SQL — Data profiling & Update**
 Secondly, more SQL code was used to do data profiling over the dataset as it is more time-efficient do so at the source  - find the SQL code [here](./SQL/SQL_for_Profiling_Data.sql).
 In that same SQL code, an update of the dataset was simulated, meaning more data was added on top of the first initial data (more years of data).
 That SQL code prevented years mismatch, ensuring data integrity.

+3️⃣ **Power BI — Import & Modeling Basics**
-Then only relevant columns were imported into Power BI via the SQL import feature and processed and analysed for report building.
+Then only relevant columns were imported into Power BI via a SQL query and processed and analysed for report building.
 Following best practices, a date table was created using DAX, ensuring proper date hierarchy.
 The simplicity of the dataset did not call for data modeling.
 Usually the report is then safely and selectively distributed to members and stakeholders of the organization.
 Here it was instead publicly made available without any secured access needed.